NDIS

 For more information see the Guide to the List of Recognised Disabilities | Department of Social Services, Australian Government (dss.gov.au)

-No, you don't need an NDIS plan to access Disability Employment Services (but if you do, then you're already eligible!)
+No, you don't need an NDIS plan to access Inclusive Employment Australia, but if you do, then you're already eligible!

-You may be eligible for DES if you are living with disability, injury or health condition that affects your ability to work, are of working age and not studying full time.
+You may be eligible for Inclusive Employment Australia if you are living with disability, injury or health condition that affects your ability to work, are of working age and are not studying full-time.

 Visit Job Access for full eligibility details Eligibility | Job Access